-Carlos Queiroz: Ghana Set to Appoint Former Real Madrid Manager As Black Stars Coach
+Carlos Queiroz: Ghana Reportedly Set to Appoint Former Real Madrid Manager As Black Stars Coach

-• The 73-year-old is expected to accept the role on a short-term basis, with his primary focus on leading Ghana at the upcoming World Cup
+- The 73-year-old is expected to accept the role on a short-term basis, leading the team to the World Cup

-• A CAF Licence 'A' coach explained the rationale behind the likely appointment of Queiroz on a short-term contract
+- A CAF Licence 'A' coach has explained the rationale behind appointing Queiroz on a short-term contract

 Carlos Queiroz has emerged as the leading candidate to take charge of the Black Stars, with reports suggesting the experienced tactician is now firmly ahead in the race to replace Otto Addo.

-The vacancy, created after Addo’s dismissal, has triggered an urgent search by the Ghana Football Association (GFA), and Queiroz appears closest to landing the role.
+The vacancy, created after Addo’s dismissal in March 2026, has triggered an urgent search by the Ghana Football Association (GFA), and Queiroz appears to be closest to landing the role.

 Source: Getty Images

-While negotiations are ongoing, key details remain unresolved, particularly around finances.
+While negotiations are said to be ongoing, key details reportedly remain unresolved, particularly around finances.

 The GFA Executive Council is expected to meet on Monday, April 13, where final decisions could be made.